Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 | Match Role | Checked |
 | Match Instance/Cluster | Checked |

-> Depending on the alert you're correlating you will need to use the corresponding correlation id
+> Depending on the alert you are correlating you will need to use the corresponding correlation id

 | Alert | Correlation ID |
 | ----- | -------------- |